 Fishing at Remington Park

 Free Fishing Days

 There are normally three days per year when fishing can be done on Fort Drum without a New York State fishing license.
-Although no New York State fishing license is required during these days, a Fort Drum Recreational Permit and Access Pass must still be obtained for fishing in the Training Area.
+Although no New York State fishing license is required during these days, a Fort Drum Recreational Permit must still be obtained for fishing in the Training Area.

 Disabled Access Fishing Opportunities

 There is an accessible trail and pier structure at Remington Park.
 There are also parking areas and fishing platforms constructed at angling sites #11 and on Black Creek.
 There is a NYSDEC accessible parking area and fishing pier on the Indian River near the Fort Drum boundary near Natural Bridge.

 See the NYSDEC web site for a list of fishing access sites listed by county for anglers with disabilities.
 The NYSDEC web site also has information about other accessible recreation opportunities in New York State.

 Other Places to Fish in New York State

 There are numerous water bodies and fishing opportunities available throughout the North Country within a 70 mile radius of Fort Drum.
 A map highlighting some of these areas are available.
 Check any of the links below for more information.

 - Fishing and canoeing on the Indian River in Lewis and Jefferson counties (including Fort Drum) and St. Lawrence County.